Books & Essays

 In Grant vs. Lee, Favorite Stories and Fresh Perspectives from the Historians at Emerging Civil War

-(Savas Beatie 2022) Chris Mackowski and Dan Welsh, editors.
+(Savas Beatie 2022) Chris Mackowski & Dan Welsh, editors.
 For the Emerging Civil War Tenth Anniversary series.

 “What If Great Britian Had Intervened in the American Civil War”